noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 > complete example on Github :arrow_right: [test/one-by-one](https://github.com/noelmace/mocha-shared-behaviors/tree/master/test/one-by-one)

 If you need to share setups, it could mean that your behavior isn't well defined or identified.
-Or maybe you shouldn't deal with this level of complexity (_YAGNI_, remember?).
+Or maybe you shouldn't be working with this level of complexity (_YAGNI_, remember?).

 Defining the behavior spec by spec, like in the following example, is often simpler.